Michael Brent Jarboe

 Chief Executive Officer

-Brent Jarboe has spent his life dedicated to the firearms industry, beginning at a young age by studying numerous texts on the history of small arms.
+Brent has spent his life dedicated to the firearms industry, beginning at a young age by studying numerous texts on the history of small arms.
 From there, he chose his course of study in Mechanical Engineering to specifically prepare him for a career in the field of firearm development.
-During college, he spent three years performing gunsmithing and retail sales support for one of Kentucky’s largest independent firearm retailers, the company totaling over $1 million in sales.
+During college, he spent three years performing gunsmithing and retail sales support for one of Kentucky’s largest independent firearm retailers, personally totaling over $1 million in sales.

 Following his work with shotguns, Brent helped pioneer Remington’s formation of the Defense division, a group designated to develop cutting edge products for today’s warfighter.
 The Remington Modular Sniper Rifle (MSR) emerged from this effort along with the Remington Arms Chassis System (RACS), the M2010, the Precision Sniper Rifle (PSR), and the Concealable Sniper Rifle (CSR).
 Brent’s designs competed alongside the best industry offerings and resulted in contract awards totaling nearly $200 million with usage by all branches of service.
 In all, Brent has been awarded eight patents from his time with Remington.

 Brent is an accomplished competitive shooter, having set four NRA National Records for Smallbore Conventional 3-Position.
 He was also the anchor member on a national championship team for NRA Smallbore Conventional Prone Anysight.
 Brent is an NRA Endowment member, a Distinguished Prone Rifleman, and has represented the U.S. on three separate Dewar Team competitions.
+Not just limited to firearms and ammunition, Brent is also a Level 2 USA Archery coach and a certified Basic Archery Instructor for the National Archery in the Schools program.

 Marlin R. Jiranek, II